 - a) Never look for a leak with a match.
 Always use a soap solution or its equivalent when testing connections.
 Do not operate any electrical apparatus whatsoever, especially light switches.
-If the leak is not obvious, the vehicle should be evacuated and qualified personnel consulted. - b) Avoid naked lights when re-fuelling. - c) LPG is more dense than air.
-Consequently any vapour may flow along the ground and into drains, sinking to the lowest level of the surroundings and be ignited at a considerable distance from the source of leakage.
-In still air the vapour will disperse slowly.
+If the leak is not obvious, the vehicle should be evacuated and qualified personnel consulted. - b) Avoid naked lights when connecting or changing a cylinder. - Inspect flexible gas hoses regularly for deterioration and renew as necessary with the approved type, in any case not later than the expiration date marked on the hose(s).